 Booleans are one of the simplest and most powerful data types in Python.
-They represent two possible values: True
+They represent two possible values: True and False.
+These values are used in conditional statements, loops, comparisons, and logic operations throughout any Python program.

 Let’s explore the Boolean data type through examples and understand how they behave in different contexts.